 There are a several possible reasons why the SSI can be taken as a contrarian indicator.

 One reason is that when there are many traders in the market positioned in a particular direction and price begins to move against them, their stop-loss orders will be executed with a domino effect, pushing price further in the opposite direction of the trend they had taken.
 Another is that traders often look to pick market tops and bottoms and can be wrong.

-The ratio of the number of buyers and sellers in the market may at times only be giving a snapshot of the market, and depending on the time horizon of the trade involved may produce a false signal.
+The ratio of the number of long vs short positions in the market may at times only be giving a snapshot of the market, and depending on the time horizon of the trade involved may produce a false signal.
 This is particularly possible in range-bound, sideways markets.
 For that reason, traders may want to use the indicator as a filter for other trend indicators, like the relative strength index (RSI).
 For example, if the RSI indicates a clear downward trend and the SSI shows the market is highly overbought, the trader may take those readings together as a strong signal in favour of a selling position.